Ocean Breeze, Florida

 Ocean Breeze, formerly Ocean Breeze Park, is a town on the Indian River in Martin County, Florida, United States.
 Ocean Breeze and Briny Breezes in Palm Beach County are the only two towns in Florida in which all residents live in a mobile home park bearing the name of the town.
 The population was 301 at the 2020 census.
 The population figures do not include the many part-time winter residents from other places.
 The town is bordered on three sides by the unincorporated community of Jensen Beach.

 Ocean Breeze is part of the Port St. Lucie Metropolitan Statistical Area, which includes all of Martin and St. Lucie counties.

 History

-Ocean Breeze Trailer Park was established in 1938 north of Stuart, Florida, by Harry Hoke.
+In 1938, the community was established in a coastal area north of Stuart, Florida, by Harry Hoke, who later became Ocean Breeze's first mayor.

-The Ocean Breeze Park town government was formed in 1960 when 142 property owners in Ocean Breeze Trailer Park voted to incorporate.
+The town government was formed in 1960, when 142 property owners from the Ocean Breeze Trailer Park voted to incorporate as the Town of Ocean Breeze Park.
 Harry Hoke was elected as the town's first mayor.
-Evans Crary, Sr., who guided the town through the legal procedure of incorporation, was appointed town attorney.
+Evans Crary Sr., who guided the town through the legal procedure of incorporation, was appointed town attorney.
 At the time of its incorporation, the 65-acre park was said to be the largest privately owned trailer park in the United States.
-By referendum held December 18, 2012, the town changed its name to "Ocean Breeze".
+By referendum held December 18, 2013, it changed its name to the "Town of Ocean Breeze".

+Mayors

+The history of mayors, from the founder and his family members being mayors, to the current mayor: